 Follow Us On:

-Immediate measure of the Martial law regime were successful but in the long term failed to solve the problems.
-GENERAL REASONS
+The immediate measures of the Martial law regime were successful but in the long term failed to solve the problems.

-- Concentration of political power in his own hands.
+- The concentration of political power in his own hands.

-- Dictatorial powers of President: people want parliamentary form of democracy
+- Dictatorial powers of President: people wanted a parliamentary form of democracy

 - Right of adult franchise curtailed by the system of basic democracy

-- Hold of military hierarchy, civil bureaucracy and rural elite in policy making.
+- Hold of the military hierarchy, civil bureaucracy, and rural elite in policymaking.

 - Disqualification of politicians and political parties under Elective Bodies Disqualification Order (EBDO).